 Please send a note if your child is absent for more than two days.

 Duty teachers and office staff attend to minor matters.
 You will be contacted if your child becomes ill at school or if an accident requires ongoing attention.
 In such cases, it is advisable that children are collected and taken home.
 In an emergency, an ambulance and parents will be called immediately.

 Please ensure we are informed of any chronic conditions or allergies and that we have up to date emergency contact numbers.

 If your child requires medicine at school a member of staff must be notified and the appropriate form completed and given to office staff.
 Any medicines will be kept in the first aid room or staffroom as appropriate.

 Friday's at 9am - All classes gather in Room 2.The children join together for singing, to celebrate successes in the classroom and on the sports fields, and to reinforce our Values (Pride, Respect, Integrity, Diversity, Excellence) and Vision (Personal Best Always).
 Parents/ caregivers are encouraged to join us.

 Punctuality matters.
 Please ensure your children arrive at school in time to start lessons at 8.55am.
 For your child's safety, children should not be at school before 8.15am or after 3.30pm unless engaged in a supervised activity e.g. sports practice

 We encourage children to bring their bikes and scooters to school.
 Children are able to leave the bikes/scooters at school for the week.
 Helmets must be worn for both activities.

 We encourage involvement from our community.
 Do you have any skills, talents, or time you can share with us?
-See your child's class teacher, Annette or Deb.
+See your child's class teacher, Office Deb or Principal Deb

 Reading Grandies - Encouraging connection with our community is a key component of our Reading Grandie Programme where community members are involved in listening to children read daily.